F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

 * CIS processes the latest local extended configMap, when there are multiple extended local configMap.
 * CIS allows insecure traffic if URI path is included with CAPITAL letters for NextGen Routes
 * CIS delays processing the changes in other tenants if any one of the tenant receives 422 error (takes upto 60 seconds)
+* BigIp partition swap not supported with extended configMap

 ## FAQ